ParallelMaths/parallel/pages/3-summaze.md

 | ![](/images/challenges/2/nasa-3.jpg) | ![](/images/challenges/2/nasa-4.jpg) |

-The women were known as computers, because the original term computer referred to a person who did calculations.
+The women were known as “computers”, because the original term computer referred to a person who did calculations.
 Only later did the term computer become more associated with machines.
 Increasingly, machine computers at NASA took over from human computers, and many of the women became some of the first